BryanGK/bryangk/README.md

 - 🌱 I’m currently learning Coding, Data-Structures and Algorithms

-- 👯 I’m looking to collaborate on Projects,Tech Articles
+- 👯 I’m looking to collaborate on Projects, anything to get my feet wet :smile:

 - 💬 Talk to me about C# .NET, Javascript, React, PostgreSql